Skip navigation

 3. they are the main applicant on the asylum claim – dependent partners are not permitted to apply for work permission.

-Asylum seekers who are granted work permission are limited to working in job roles on the Shortage Occupation List (if granted permission before 4th April 2024) or the Immigration Salary List (if granted permission on or after 4th April 2024).
+Asylum seekers who are granted work permission are limited to working in job roles from speficic lists acfording to when they were granted permission.
+See Section: Shortage Occupation List, Immigration Salary List or Appendix Skilled Occupations?

 Read: Home Office guidance on Permission to work and volunteering for asylum seekers.